mlabs-haskell/plutus-simple-model/README.md

 owns  :: HasAddress addr => addr -> Value -> BalanceDiff
 ```

-It states that address gained so many coins. we have useful function to check the move of values
+It states that address gained so many coins.
+We have useful function to check the move of values
 from one address to another

 ```haskell